 Skip to main content

-Macadamia nuts are toxic to dogs and can cause vomiting, fever and paralysis.
-Walnuts are risky due to mold contamination.
+Macadamia nuts are toxic to dogs and can cause vomiting, fever and signs of paralysis.
+Walnuts are risky because of the danger of mold.
 Cashews and unsalted peanuts are fine in small amounts.
-Generally, nuts are very high in fat and can trigger pancreatitis in dogs.
+In general, nuts are very high in fat and can trigger pancreatitis in dogs.

 Illustration of a happy dog on a green meadow, surrounded by nuts and a blue sky.